tempertemper/www.tempertemper.net/src/site/posts/2022-02-21--wcag-22-in-language-i-can-understand.md

 Anything clickable should be at least 24 by 24 pixels, except links within a sentence which will just be the size of the text.

+## 3.2.6 Consistent Help

+Some form of help is available from every page, whether contact details, a contact form, a link to a contact page, or a link to help documentation.

+## 3.2.7 Visible Controls

+When an action can be performed on something, the action buttons are always visible; not, for example, hidden and only revealed on hover or keyboard focus.

+## 3.3.7 Accessible Authentication

+If the user is required to enter a password, there's at least one way for them to do it without relying on memory.
+A simple way would be the ability to copy and paste a password into the right form field or, even better, for the password manager to fill out the log-in details automatically.
+Also: avoid [CAPTCHAS](https://en.wikipedia.org/wiki/CAPTCHA)!

 ## 3.3.8 Redundant Entry

 If the user as already given some information, it's either: